 The festival has now become firmly positioned within the Church as a Christian celebration.
 In doing this, the Church has chosen to observe a celebration that is not Biblical while rejecting those celebrations that are appointed by the Lord (Leviticus 23).
 Jesus rebuked the religious leaders of His time for their traditions: “Neglecting the commandment of God, you hold to the traditions of men” (Mark 7:8).
 Eighteen-hundred years later, nothing had changed: “Though these two divine streams [the Bible and tradition] are in themselves, on account of their divine origin, of equal sacredness, and are both full of revealed truths, still, of the two, tradition is to us more clear and safe (Catholic Belief, 1884 edition, p.
 45).

 We also recommend a video : Christmas unWrapped: The History of Christmas.
 This is a British Documentary that was aired on the History Channel (1997) expounding on this topic.
 (Harry Smith – narrator ~50 minutes).
+The original full length video was deleted by YouTube, however a YouTube user has uploaded it again into 5 parts (~10 mins. each.)
 Also noted, available on amazon.com Christmas-Unwrapped-History-Channel DVD